PrincetonUniversity/BrainPipe/README.md

 		* 1: process (stitch, resize, 2D cell detect, etc) zplns (using tpisano lightsheet package), ensure that 1000 > zplns/slurmfactor.
 Typically submit 1000 jobs (jobid=0-1000)
 		* 2: resample and combine; typically submit 3 jobs (requires 1 job/channel; jobid=0-3)
 		* 3: registration via elastix
-		* 4: consolidation of 2D cell detection into 3D centers of cells since each step1 job doesn't communicate with each other
-		* 5: output analysis of 3D centers registered to the atlas

 * *run_tracing.sh:*
 	* .py file to be used to manage the parallelization to a SLURM cluster